Water is a vital and yet so scarce resource.

 Recent disasters could also cast doubt on this scarcity.
 The quantity of water that appears, combined with an inadequate piping system and anarchic constructions, transforms the water source of life into a means of destruction.
 In the rainy season, Cotonou, Benin’s economic capital, is underwater.
 And for a good reason, Cotonou, or the swamp of death in the local language, is a natural reservoir of water.
 In Côte d’ Ivoire, the populations have renamed their commune Koumassi “Koum-Beach,” ironically masking their distress.
 In Sierra Leone, floods and mudslides killed nearly 400 people.
 The pattern is repeated around the world: Miami, Saint Martin, Haiti, etc.

 Faced with a situation that seems to persist from generation to generation, the population remains helpless.
-This abundant water that accumulates in neighborhoods and houses could at least partly be reused for other uses.
+This abundant water that accumulates in neighbourhoods and houses could at least partly be reused for other uses.

 Water, therefore, becomes scarce.
 Not because there are fewer, but because needs are increasing and the quality of the resource is deteriorating, and potential effects of climate change could change its availability.
 This scarcity is mostly the result of poor management: management that does not provide incentives to use water sparingly; that does not systematically allocate water where it is most useful, and that does not contain sufficient incentives to preserve the quality of the resource.